 - Personalized health goals: The care plan should outline specific, measurable goals that align with the patient’s chronic conditions and healthcare needs.

-- Interdisciplinary coordination: Although only primary care providers can bill for APCM, the service encourages a team-based approach, involving multiple healthcare professionals, such as registered nurses and social workers, to ensure comprehensive patient support.
+- Interdisciplinary coordination: Although only primary care providers can bill for APCM codes, the service encourages a team-based approach, involving multiple healthcare professionals, such as registered nurses and social workers, to ensure comprehensive patient support.
 Each team member’s role should be documented in the care plan.

 - Routine reviews and updates: CMS requires that the care plan be regularly reviewed and updated, especially when there are significant changes in the patient’s health.
 Document any updates to ensure ongoing compliance.